dwp/govuk-casa/examples/fully-loaded/README.md

 # Example: Fully Loaded

+> This application is used as the basis for our end-to-end test suite, so any changes made here may necessitate changes to the `tests/e2e/` sources

 This example makes use of every CASA feature.

-You'll notice that it doesn't import `@dwp/govuk-casa` anywhere, but rather `src/casa.js` directly.
-This is because we also use this example app as the basis for our e2e testing.

 ```bash
 # Install